Latex, Duck down, or Synthetic Pillows?

-Have you ever got confused shopping for pillows?
-The size, shape, texture, color, fill, density - finding a perfect pillow is indeed a tough process.
+Have you ever gotten confused shopping for pillows?
+The size, shape, texture, color, fill, density—finding the perfect pillow is indeed a tough process.
 There are so many options available out there, but it’s the filling on the inside that counts the most.
 It is the type of fill that determines the level of comfortability of a pillow.

-But, there is also something else that you should know.
+But there is also something else that you should know.
 The pillows you squish your faces into for long hours at night can be riddled with toxic chemicals!
+So, let's find out which is the best pillow to buy and which are the pillows you need to avoid, shall we?

 latex, duck down, or synthetic pillows